pimcore/pimcore/doc/Development_Documentation/03_Documents/03_Navigation.md

 ```

 The renderMenu() method renders the menu to the deepest available level.
-Levels trees which are not within the active tree, and levels below the latest active page must be hidden using css.
+Levels trees which are not within the active tree, and levels below the latest active page must be hidden using CSS.

-The example css below shows how to do that (includes 3 Levels):
+The example CSS below shows how to do that (includes 3 Levels):

 ```css
 #navigation ul li ul {